ROGUEDSGNR/LiteRecon/README.md

 ## Contribution

 Contributions are welcome!
-You can submit issues or pull requests on [GitHub](https://github.com/ROGUEDSGNR/lite-recon) to improve Lite Recon.
+You can submit issues or pull requests on [GitHub](https://github.com/ROGUEDSGNR/lite-recon) to improve LiteRecon.

 ---